 The essence of Theatre Beyond lies in its mission to take shows that Norwich Theatre has supported, produced, or enabled and transport them into the heart of the broader community.
 It’s a bold step towards making theatre more accessible and immersive, breaking down the boundaries between the stage and the audience.

-The grand unveiling of Theatre Beyond featured Rebel Rabble, an immersive event that unfolded at Mousehold Heath.
-Experiencing the performance in the same place where many rebels camped during Kett’s Rebellion was powerful.
+The grand unveiling of Theatre Beyond featured Rebel Rabble, an immersive event that took place at Mousehold Heath.
+It was powerful to experience a show Kett’s Rebellion in the same place where many rebels camped.
 This production was a testament to the creativity and innovation that Theatre Beyond promises to deliver.

-Audiences can look forward to more fantastic and enthralling productions, all set in unusual locations and community-owned spaces.
+Audiences can look forward to more fantastic and enthralling productions like Edgeland, all set in unusual locations and community-owned spaces.
 This initiative is not just about bringing theatre to the people but also about creating a vibrant hub for local theatre, nurturing and supporting local artists, and weaving stories that resonate with the surrounding community.

 See what’s on Norwich Theatre Beyond here.